 Australia is online every day

-99% of Australians have an internet enabled device, most people have three, and 76% of people use their smart phones to access the internet.
+99% of Australians have an internet-enabled device, most people have three, and 76% of people use their smartphones to access the internet.
 87% of them are online every day.

-Implication for business owners?
+Implications for business owners?

 If your website has not yet been redesigned to be “responsive”, then you’re not providing a good user experience to the majority of your web visitors.
 Responsive means it automatically resizes to fit the screen of a phone or table, so that the user does not have to “pinch” or scroll left and right to view your content.